N-Nieto/GenderBias_CheXNet/README.md

 # GenderBias_CheXNet
 In this tutorial you will find all the steps and instructions you need in order to reproduce the experiments showing gender bias.

+This code is based on the following publicly available implementation of CheXNet using Keras: https://github.com/brucechou1983/CheXNet-Keras

 ### Step 0: If it is your first time coding in Python 3, you will have to install it.
 We recommend to install Anaconda Distribution: